-You can read more about the online ‘WebFiling’ service, or download a paper Form AR01 from Companies House here.
+You can read more about the online ‘WebFiling’ service on the Companies House website here.

 What is included on an Annual Return form?